Orthogonal polynomials of several variables: Orthogonal expansions and summability

-\item For $ p =1$ or $\infty$, $S_n^\d f$ converges to $f$ in $L^p(w_\k)$ if and only if $\delta > \sigma_\k$.
+\item For $ p =1$ or $\infty$, $S_{\!n}^\d f$ converges to $f$ in $L^p(w_\k)$ if and only if $\delta > \sigma_\k$.

-\item If $f\in L^p(w_\k)$, $1\leq p\leq \infty$, $|\frac1p-\frac12|\ge \frac 1{2\s_\k+2}$ and $\d>\d_\k(p)$, then $S_n^\d f$ converges to $f$ in $L^p(w_\k^2)$. \end{enumerate}
+\item If $f\in L^p(w_\k)$, $1\leq p\leq \infty$, $\big|\frac1p-\half\big|\ge \frac 1{2\s_\k+2}$ and $\d>\d_\k(p)$, then $S_{\!n}^\d f$ converges to $f$ in $L^p(w_\k^2)$. \end{enumerate} \medskipamount

-For expansions of ordinary spherical harmonics, these were mostly proved in \cite{BC, So}, see \cite{Er} for earlier results.
-For $h$-harmonics, these results were established in \cite{DaiXu2,DaiXu3,LiXu2,Xu97c}.
-A comprehensive account that include many more results is given in the monograph \cite{DaiXu4}.

-{\it Orthogonal expansions on $\BB^d$ and $T^d$}.
-For orthogonal expansions with respect to $W_\kappa$ in \eqref{W_kBd} on the ball $\BB^d$ and $W_\kappa$ in \eqref{eq:weight-Td} on the simplex $T^d$, analogues of the above results hold.
+For expansions of ordinary spherical harmonics, these were mostly proved in \cite{BC1973, So}, see \cite{Er2} for earlier results.
+For $h$-harmonics, these results were established in \cite{DaiXu3,DaiXu2,LiXu2,Xu97c}.
+A comprehensive account that includes many more results is given in the monograph \cite{DaiXu4}. \paragraph{Orthogonal expansions on $\BB^d$ and $T^d$}\quad For orthogonal expansions with respect to $W_\kappa$ in \eqref{W_kBd} on the ball $\BB^d$ and $W_\kappa$ in \eqref{eq:weight-Td} on the simplex $T^d$, analogues of the above results hold.
 In fact, if we replace $\s_\k$ by

 then all five properties hold with obvious modification.
-In fact, the three cases are intimately connected, some of the results on one domain can be deduced from the corresponding results on another domain among these three.
-The study of summability on the ball started at \cite{Xu99a}.
-The connection between the three domains was applied in the study of orthogonal expansions first in \cite{Xu01a,Xu01b} and then in full power in \cite{DaiXu2,DaiXu3,LiXu2}.
-See \cite[Chapt.
-12]{Er} for earlier results on orthogonal expansions and \cite{DaiXu4} for further results.

-{\it Orthogonal expansions on $[-1,1]^d$}.
-On $[-1,1]^d$ we consider the orthogonal expansions in the product Jacobi polynomials for $W_{a,b}$ in \eqref{Jacopbi-weight}.
+This is no accident, the three cases are intimately connected: some of the results on one domain can be deduced from the corresponding results on one of the other two domains.
+The study of summability on the ball started in \cite{Xu99a}.
+The connection between the three domains was first applied in the study of orthogonal expansions in \cite{Xu01a,Xu01b}, and next in full power in \cite{DaiXu3,DaiXu2,LiXu2}.
+See \cite[Ch.~12]{Er2} for earlier results on orthogonal expansions and \cite{DaiXu4} for further results. \paragraph{Orthogonal expansions on $[-1,1]^d$.}\quad On $[-1,1]^d$ we consider the orthogonal expansions in the product Jacobi polynomials for $W_{a,b}$ in \eqref{Jacopbi-weight}. \medskipamount \begin{enumerate}[label=\arabic*.] \item Let $a_j > -1$, $b_j > -1$ and $a_j + b_j \ge -1$ for $1 \le j \le d$.
+For $f$ in $L^p(W_{a,b}; [-1,1]^d)$, $1 \le p<\infty$, or in $C([-1,1]^d)$, the $(C,\delta)$ means $S_{\!n}^\delta f$ converges to $f$ in norm as $n \to \infty$ if